AxelOP96/jetbrains/README.md

 Standard output is a receiver to which a program can send information (text).
 It is supported by all common operating systems.
 Java provides a special object System.out to work with the standard output.
 We will often use it to print something.(La salida estandar es un recibidor en el cual un programa puede recibir informacion, texto.
 Esta suportado por todos los sistemas operativos comunes.
 Java provee un objeto especial System.out para trabajar con la salida estandar.
 Nosotros lo usaremos seguido para imprimir algo)

 The println method displays the passed string followed by a new line on the screen (print-line).
-As an example, the following code fragment prints four lines.(El mtodo println muestra el string seguido por una nueva linea en la pantalla)
+As an example, the following code fragment prints four lines.(El metodo println muestra el string seguido por una nueva linea en la pantalla)

 System.out.println("I ");
 System.out.println("know ");